 Being uncomfortable to speak up in online meetings and giving effective feedback without losing time are just some of the common challenges faced when facilitating and participating in online events.
 To address this, UNITAR has designed a set of printable and digital images that can be used to visually facilitate online meetings, workshops and learning events.
 Provided in convenient formats and user-friendly design, these facilitation cards will bring out an engaging online experience for facilitators, and participants alike.
+The Guide is not available in free access.

-SIMULATION GUIDE\ LEARNING SOLUTIONS GUIDE SIMULATION EXCERCISES UNITAR contributes to enhancing the capacity of other training institutions by designing and delivering Training of Trainers (ToT) programmes and developing various training materials.
+SIMULATION GUIDE LEARNING SOLUTIONS GUIDE SIMULATION EXCERCISES Designing and facilitating scenario-based exercises for working in conflict devilorments.
+UNITAR contributes to enhancing the capacity of other training institutions by designing and delivering Training of Trainers (ToT) programmes and developing various training materials.
 This Learning Solutions Guide has been developed as part of these training support materials to serve as a basis for UNITAR's advanced Training of Trainers programme on simulation exercises.
 The Guide builds upon our foundational Training of Trainers Toolbox and course that over the years have benefited thousands of uniformed and civilian personnel with a proven impact on knowledge development and retention.
 It outlines a clear step-by-step approach to the design, development and facilitation of a simulation exercise and illustrates these steps with examples derived from various simulation exercises that we have organised.
-FACILITATION TOOLBOX IN ENGLISH, FRENCH AND SPANISH
+68 FACILITATION TOOLBOX IN ENGLISH, FRENCH AND SPANISH

 The opportunity to be a trainer is both rewarding and challenging.
 When done it well, training may create an impact that lasts beyond the training itself.
 Our foundational Facilitation Toolbox presents a practiceoriented, easy-to-use repository of knowledge and techniques to support you with the design and delivery of training.
 It is composed of seven chapters - each answering a specific question - plus the appendices.
 The chapters cover various training aspects from understanding adult learning to each stage of the instructional process offering a systematic and systemic approach to create effective and efficient learning experiences.
 The toolbox addresses both non-experienced and experienced trainers and is available in three languages.
+REMOTE HEARING TOOLKIT